- Normal precautions

 Safety and security

-There is a heightened threat of terrorist incidents in Egypt at this time and security incidents can happen without warning.
-Although there are additional security measures in place to protect the country's major tourist resorts and sites there is a risk that tourist areas and other places frequented by foreigners may be specifically targeted by terrorists planning future attacks.
+Although there are additional security measures in place to protect the country's major tourist resorts and sites, there is a risk that tourist areas and other places frequented by foreigners may be specifically targeted by terrorists planning future attacks.

-We strongly advise against all travel to Northern Sinai, including the Taba-Suez road, where the security situation is extremely dangerous.
-The Egyptian army is engaged in ongoing military operations against militant groups in North Sinai and there has been a serious escalation in the number of security incidents and attacks which has resulted in a state of emergency being declared and the imposition of a curfew.
+Irish citizens should avoid all travel to Northern Sinai, including the Taba-Suez road, where the security situation is extremely dangerous.
+The Egyptian army is engaged in ongoing military operations against militant groups in North Sinai and there has been a serious escalation in the number of security incidents and attacks.
+There are additional restrictions on movement in Sinai, including a strictly enforced curfew.

-Irish citizens are strongly advised not to seek to travel to Gaza via the Rafah border crossing.
-The vicinity of the border crossing is particularly dangerous at the moment and the border crossing is closed most of the time.
+Irish citizens are strongly advised not to seek to travel to or from Gaza via the Rafah border crossing.
+The vicinity of the border crossing is particularly dangerous with frequent attacks on security forces.
+Rafah border crossing is also often closed.

 Protests and demonstrations